 Santa isn't fat and jolly in Finland; no, he's wizened and gangly, and above all else, he's really creepy.
 He gets off on punishing the naughty children, and I'm pretty sure he's into eating them too.
 That said, it makes perfect sense for a group of local villagers to throw him in a cage and poke him with sticks, threatening to sell him into prostitution to pay for their dead reindeer... which he apparently ate.
 Also, the children of the town are disappearing, and only little Pietari seems to notice...

 From here on out the movie gets all sorts of crazy, culminating in some daring helicopter acrobatics and a showdown with Santa's Elves.
 Don't ask, just sit back and enjoy the fun of it all, would you?

-The idea that Santa Claus is a creepy, evil, twisted monster that really only exists to punish the wicked is a hell of a concept, and Rare Exports makes the most out of the premise and does so in a fun way.
-There's a twist that comes a bit more towards the end of the film that I didn't see coming, and it "change" the movie for me a bit, but it worked well.
+The idea that Santa Claus is a creepy, evil, twisted monster that really only exists to punish the wicked is a hell of a concept, and Rare Exports makes the most out of the premise, and does so in a really fun way.
+There's a twist that comes a bit more towards the end of the film that I didn't see coming, and it "changed" the movie for me a bit, but it worked well.
 Despite it being a bit different than I had expected, I have to say that the ending made me cheer a little, as a kid basically steps up and saves everyone's asses for them, because the adults just can't seem to get their shit together.

 Good for you, Pietari.
 You're a good kid.

 |Finland's biggest hero. *Shout out to Teemu Selanne, who is pretty heroic in Finland too.|